JOIN OUR CSA in 2022!

 Given the perishable nature of fresh produce, you will forfeit your CSA share if you do not pick up your share within the specified pick-up time frame, either 3-7pm for Ohio pick-up locations or 4-8pm for Kentucky pick-up locations.

 What kind of produce can I expect in my share each week?

 A Dark Wood Farm CSA share will introduce you to the wide variety of produce that can be grown in the Northern Kentucky/Greater Cincinnati region.

 Each week, you will receive the season’s best produce.
-We grow over 60 types of vegetables, but your share will typically including some seasonal root vegetables, tender salad greens, hardy cooking greens, herbs, and “fruits” which change from season-to-season from pea pods to zucchini, cucumber, green beans, tomatoes, eggplants, peppers, okra, and winter squash.
+We grow over 60 types of vegetables, but your share will typically including some seasonal root vegetables, tender salad greens, hardy cooking greens, herbs, and “fruits” which change from season-to-season from and can include zucchini, cucumber, tomatoes, eggplants, peppers, okra, and winter squash.